 An example of this dynamic is the progress of osteoarthritis, a very common disease of elderly Americans.
 Fundamentally, the defect is the progressive deterioration of the gelatinous sac that protects and nourishes the joints.
 Furthermore, this negatively charged (all gels are negatively charged) gel sac that encases our joints ensures smooth movement as the two opposing gel sacs repel each other on either side of the joint.
 The deterioration of the gel sac allows the cartilage to erode, and any movement becomes painful and inefficient.
 If we could restore the gel protection of the joints, we could decrease the pain and even allow the joint to recover.

 Typically, ATP deficiency is the limiting factor in our ability to form gels.
 And, the limiting factor in the production of ATP in our cells is linked to NADH, the main hydrogen donor in our mitochondria.
 Without sufficient NADH, the oxidative phosphorylation pathways that produce ATP fail to work.
 Then, the loop closes: Without sufficient ATP, we cannot form gels properly, and all our vital functions become less efficient, including the ability to form protective gel sacs in our joints.
 Joint replacement can help some people, but, clearly, one wants to avoid this major surgery whenever possible.

 Today we are introducing NADH Arthros, which combines the patented hydrogenated and bioavailable form of NADH, along with glucosamine and chondroitin, two substances that nourish the joints by providing the raw materials the joints need to form healthy gels.
-The usual dose is two capsules first thing in the morning, and two in the mid-afternoon.
 This is a very safe medicine, one that can be used by anyone looking to improve the health and function of joints.